neftyIT/mcbot/README.md

 1. Navigate to the `scripts` directory

-2. Run the script ./prometheus_install.sh
+2. Run the script with **sudo** ./prometheus_install.sh.
+This allows for the MC Exporter configuration to be added to the prometheus.yml

 3. This script should install Prometheus and it's configuration needed.
 You should be able to find the 'prometheus.yml' file in the '/etc/prometheus' directory.